Uniqueness of Lagrangians in $T^*RP2$: Arnold's Conjecture for

-The final ingredient we need is about the homotopy type of the compactly supported symplectomorphism group of $T^*\mathbb{R}P^2$, denoted by $\text{Symp}_c(T^*\mathbb{R}P^2)$.
-The relevant result is proved by Evans in \cite{Emcg}, using equivariant versions of arguments of Seidel, who showed the analogous result for $T^*S^2$ in \cite{S}.
-To state these results, one has to introduce the notion of a \textit{Dehn-Twist} along a Lagrangian sphere.
-Roughly speaking, one can define a map $\tau: T^*S^n\rightarrow T^*S^n$ that is equivariant with respect to the antipodal action, it restricts to the antipodal map on the zero section and away from the zero section is the identity.
-This generalizes the usual Dehn Twist that one encounters in $2$-dimensional topology, since $T^*S^1$ is the cylinder.
-Of course, since $\tau$ is antipodal-equivariant, it descends on a diffeomorphism $\bar{\tau}$ of $T^*\mathbb{R}P^n$.
-Even though it is somewhat painful to give an explicit formula for $\tau$ and for $\bar{\tau}$, they can be constructed to give symplectomorphisms of $T^*S^n$ and of $T^*\mathbb{R}P^n$ respectively.
-In particular, since $\tau,\bar{\tau}$ can be made to have support arbitrarily close to the zero section, by Weinstein's Lagrangian neighborhood Theorem, one can perform a Dehn-twist along any Lagrangian $S^n$ or $\mathbb{R}P^n$.
-Lagrangian Dehn Twists along $S^n$ were first explored by Seidel to give examples of symplectomorphisms, namely squares of Dehn-Twists, that are smoothly but not symplectically isotopic to the identity.
-The analogous result of Evans for $\mathbb{R}P^2$ is: \begin{Theorem} The Dehn-Twist $\bar{\tau}$ along the zero section of $T^*\mathbb{R}P^2$ generates $\pi_0(\text{Symp}_c(T^*\mathbb{R}P^2))$.
-In other words, any compactly supported symplectomorphism $\phi$ can be written as
+The final ingredient we need is a statement about the homotopy type of the group of compactly supported symplectomorphisms of $T^*\mathbb{R}P^2$, which we denote by $\text{Symp}_c(T^*\mathbb{R}P^2)$.
+The relevant result is proved by Evans in \cite{Emcg}, using equivariant versions of arguments that Seidel used in \cite{S} to study $\text{Symp}_c(T^*S^2)$.

+To state the above results, one has to introduce the notion of a \textit{generalized Dehn-Twist} along a Lagrangian sphere.
+Roughly speaking, one can define a map $\tau: T^*S^n\rightarrow T^*S^n$ that is equivariant with respect to the antipodal action, restricts to the antipodal map on the zero section, and is the identity away from the zero section.
+This definition generalizes the usual Dehn Twist that one encounters in $2$-dimensional topology.
+Of course, since $\tau$ is antipodal-equivariant, it descends to a diffeomorphism $\bar{\tau}$ of $T^*\mathbb{R}P^n$.
+Even though it is somewhat technical to give an explicit formula for $\tau$ and $\bar{\tau}$, they can be constructed to give symplectomorphisms of $T^*S^n$ and of $T^*\mathbb{R}P^n$ respectively.
+In particular, since $\tau,\bar{\tau}$ can be made to have support in an arbitrarily small neighborhood of the zero section, by Weinstein's Lagrangian neighborhood Theorem, one can perform a Dehn-twist along any Lagrangian $S^n$ or $\mathbb{R}P^n$.
+Lagrangian Dehn Twists along $S^n$ were first explored by Seidel in \cite{S} to give examples of symplectomorphisms, namely squares of Dehn-Twists, that are smoothly but not symplectically isotopic to the identity.
+The relevant result we need is: